 How was this plant used over the history?

 This plant, which does not seem to invite contact, and can show an “excess of pungency and heat”, has in its essential oil an excellent remedy both in cosmetic application and in general well-being.
-From a symbolic point of view, its repelling points could be read not so much as a refusal of contact, but as a defense—in this sense, the plant has always been associated with the idea of protection and durability.
+From a symbolic point of view, its repelling points could be read not so much as a refusal of contact, but as a defense—in this sense, the plant has always been associated with the idea of